mohammednazim007/dating-socket-client/README.md

 - Real‑time one‑to‑one messaging with typing indicators and online status
 - Notification center with unread counts and mark‑as‑read actions
 - Friend discovery and requests (send, accept, reject, cancel)
+- Friend list filter (online, all)
+- Message history loading and pagination
 - Responsive layout optimized for desktop and mobile
 - Clean state management with Redux Toolkit + RTK Query
 - API‑driven data access with automatic token refresh